 Fast forward to August 2022, and Mantis found herself in a professional recording studio, laying down tracks for her debut single, “I Can Hear the Flowers Laugh.”
-Released that October, the single marked a turning point in her fledgling career.
+Released that October, the single marked a turning point in her young career.

 But what exactly is Binaural Rock?
 It’s here that Mantis’s innovation truly shines.
 She describes it as a marriage of melodic rock and punk with cutting-edge spatial audio techniques.
 The result?
-A three-dimensional soundscape that seems to swirl around the listener, instruments dancing through space.
+A three-dimensional soundscape that seems to swirl around the listener, with instruments dancing through space.

 The secret sauce, according to Mantis, is what she calls the “hybrid method.”
-Some elements of the music remain anchored in traditional stereo, while others roam freely through the sonic landscape.
+Some elements of the music remain anchored in traditional stereo, while others roam freely through the sonic space.
 It’s this interplay that gives Binaural Rock its distinctive, atmospheric quality.

 When it comes to influences, Mantis takes an almost contrarian stance.
 While acknowledging inspiration from various artists, she firmly believes that true art should spring from personal experience rather than imitation.
 It’s a philosophy that seems to be serving her well.